 On 30 November 2021, the Fund undertook a Successor Fund Transfer (SFT) with the Victorian Independent Schools Superannuation Fund (ABN 37 024 873 660) (VISSF).
 VISSF defined contribution members were rolled into the equivalent Aware defined contribution products on SFT date.
-VISSF defined benefit members were retained in defined benefit products and these products transferred to Aware on SFT date.
+VISSF defined benefit members were retained in defined benefit products which were transferred to Aware on the SFT date.
+On 31 March 2023, the VISSF defined benefit products were wound up, with members transferring into the Aware defined contribution accumulation fund.
+As of the wind-up date, the fund reported member liabilities of \$23 million (\$22 million as at 30 June 2022) and defined benefits surplus of \$8 million (\$10 million as at 30 June 2022) to reflect values prior to transfer.